 By car – Travel by highway from Paris to Le Mans and then Rennes.
 From Rennes, travel toward Brest, Vannes, or Quimper.
 The distance from Paris to Rennes is about 210 miles.

-By train – Daily from Paris Gare Montparnasse or select trains from Charles de Gaulle airport: 2-3 Hours to Rennes
+By train – Daily from Paris Gare Montparnasse or select trains from Charles de Gaulle airport: 2-3 Hours to the regional capital of Rennes.

 By air – Air France offers flights from Charles de Gaulle or Orly to Rennes, Quimper, Brest, Lorient, Saint Brieuc.
 Flights are also available from London to Rennes, Brest and Dinard.